martinjc/programming-intro/src/programming/index.md

 To write clear instructions, we need to understand the fundamentals of programming - what we can do with code, how we can do it, and why we would do it that way.

-## Learning to Program

-Before we start learning how to code, let's talk about the _process of learning to code_.
-Some people will find this very easy.
-Some will find it very hard.
-Your experience of this may be somewhere in the middle.

-If you'll permit me a short diversion into educational theory, it might help if we discuss the idea of a 'Threshold concept'.
-As with all things academic there is still some debate about the nature of these concepts, but in general they are ideas that tend to be:

--   Troublesome - they can be hard to understand or make sense of
--   Counterintuitive - they can run contrary to your current understanding
--   Integrative - they can reveal links between other concepts and ideas, and may not make sense without those links
--   Transformative - they open up new realms of knowledge once they are understood
--   Irreversible - once you grasp these concepts you are unlikely to forget them or go back to a previous level of understanding

-The field of programming is littered with ideas and concepts that fit the definition of 'threshold concepts'.
-This means that there may be many ideas that you come across while learning to program that you may struggle to get to grips with.
-I tell you this not in an effort to put you off, but to make you aware of this fact, so that if you are not finding things easy you

 <!--alex disable he-her -->